cpagnot3/BandCMS/README.md

 # BandCMS
-A PHP CMS that helps you to easily create a web-site for your band !
+- A PHP CMS that helps you to easily create a web-site for your band !
 # Features
 - Add news (with videos), concerts and your music previews
-- Manage it from your back office
+- Manage it from the back office